rasachdev/data146/fixmidterm.md

 What I get is a different optimal alpha value when looking at MSE rather than R<sup>2</sup> for the Ridge regression.
 The optimal alpha value, in this case, is 26.1.
 That is different from the 25.8 I previously got from question 19.

 ## 24 - If we had looked at MSE instead of R<sup>2</sup> when doing our Lasso regression (question 20), what would we have determined the optimal value for alpha to be?
 Enter your answer to 5 decimal places, for example: 0.12345
-In order to answer the question  to find the optimal alpha value when looking at the Mean Squared Error(MSE) rather than the R<sup>2</sup> value in the Lasso Regression.
+In order to answer the question, we need to find the optimal alpha value when looking at the Mean Squared Error(MSE) rather than the R<sup>2</sup> value in the Lasso regression.
 ```
 idx = np.argmin(las_te_mse)
 print(las_a_range[idx], las_tr[idx], las_te[idx], las_tr_mse[idx], las_te_mse[idx],)
 ```
-The optimal alpha value for the MSE in the Lasso Regression is 0.00186.
+The optimal alpha value for the MSE in the Lasso regression is 0.00186.
 This optimal alpha value is the same as the optimal alpha value in question 20.

 There were a few reasons why I went wrong.
 The first was my DoKFold function.